ps4xploit900/esp32s2/README.md

 INSTALER ONLINE for ESP32 S2 HOST for PS4 9.00 Goldhen v2.4b13, v2.3 , v2.2.4  and Payloads.

 --------  for flash .bin with NodeMCU-PyFlasher  --------

+Massive Thanks - Theflow0, SiSTRo, Znullptr, ChendoChap, Leeful, Sleirsgoevy,Specter, Stooged And Many More...
+Thanks to ciss84, bishalqx980 for idea button auto-hen

+Website-Host by Mouuu